-Readers’ suggestions are requested.
-Also please note that if you, the reader, have any suggestions for additions to this month’s list, please put them in the comments section of this article, and I will add them to the list.
-Thank you! —Nathan
+Readers’ suggestions on how to improve this list are gladly solicited.
+If you, the reader, have any suggestions for additions to this month’s list, please put them in the comments section of this article, and I will add them to the list.
+Thank you in advance! — Nathan

 Tree and Shrub Care

 - Birch trees: Thanks to the bronze birch borer beetle, a large number of the Pacific Northwest birch trees are dying.
 To make your tree less hospitable to this nasty and lethal pest, there are two inexpensive things you can do.
 First, apply several inches of mulch to the ground under the canopy of your birch tree.
 Second, with a whirly bird sprinkler, irrigate the area under the birch’s canopy.
 The more water the better, since birches are water-loving trees.
 Irrigate once a week for several hours during warm weather and twice during hot weather.
 These two actions will lessen the chances that the beetle will attack and kill your birches.

 - Hedges: Shear after spring growth and before hot weather.
 Shearing during hot weather may result in sun scald of foliage.